fishnal/aws-notes/analytics/kinesis.md

 	* Goal is to aggregate data in one format in a warehouse
 * Continuous Metrics
 * Responsive, real-time analytics (i.e. triggering alarms, sending notifications)

+## Fallbacks to Producers and Consumers

+Producers and exceeding write limits for a shard
+- Suppose you have 3 producers, so a total throughput of 3k writes/s or 3 MB/s
+- If exceed write limits for just 1 shard, then the _stream_ throws a `ProvisionedThroughputExceededException`

 ## Pricing Factors